ajschumacher/ajschumacher.github.io/20181226-gaussian_processes_are_not_so_fancy/index.md

 assumption is that the function is always zero with covariance one, until we see training data showing otherwise.

+In Equation 2.19, you can think of the mean as zero plus contributions from the training data; that's where the zero comes from.
+Covariance comes from the kernel function, which gets as big as one.
+To change the prior on the covariance, change the kernel function.

 ![Predictive mean and range (wider view)](img/predictive_mean_and_range_wider_view.png)

-This is visible when the bounds of the plot are expanded.
-Gaussian Processes focus on local interpolation more than extrapolation.
+The prior is visible when the bounds of the plot are expanded, which illustrates that Gaussian Processes often focus on local interpolation more than extrapolation.

 ---